richandersonio/ecs-fargate-go-example-webserver/README.md

 # Welcome

-Scripts to automate ECS fargate and create a cluster/service/task and run a publicly exposed [web server](https://github.com/richandersonio/go-example-webserver)in a container.
+Scripts to automate ECS fargate and create a cluster/service/task and run a publicly exposed [web server](https://github.com/richandersonio/go-example-webserver) in a container.

 Create a new cluster and start the site in a container: